sriksven/Financial_Advisor_LLM/README.md

-* **Performance Tracking:** Model performance is ![LoRA and QLoRA] continuously monitored using Comet, a machine learning experiment management tool that tracks metrics and validates fine-tuning accuracy.
+* **Performance Tracking:** Model performance is ![LoRA and QLoRA] continuously monitored using MLFlow, a machine learning experiment management tool that tracks metrics and validates fine-tuning accuracy.

 #### d.
 Model Deployment
 * **RESTful API:** The fine-tuned model is deployed via a RESTful API, providing real-time accessibility for user interaction.